Scorpion-YT-GitHub/Scorpion-YT-GitHub/ReadMe.md

 Hello!
-GitHub users! i'm here to set my codes and my projects public for you! i think you are a game developer or a Webdesigner so imma here to try to help you.
+GitHub users! i'm here to set my codes and my projects public for you! i think you are a game developer or a Webdesigner so, i'm here to try to help you.

-I'm interested in game development and tryng to learn HTML, Java, JS and more.
+I'm interested in game development and trying to learn HTML, Java, JS and more.

 I'm currently learning Python, JS, lua, Java and HTML.

-Pronouns: He/Him/His, She/her. (im straight, so... give preference to use he/him.)
+Pronouns: She/her.

 I love furries, but i am unsure if i am one of them.

-I absolutely love Toxikats, because they are so cute and fluffy!

 My main language is Portuguese, Brazilian.